samlaihei/BADFit/README.md

 Source install with conda:
 https://sherpa.readthedocs.io/en/latest/developer/index.html#source-install-with-conda

 Run example.py after installation and use it as a guide.
+A successful run will populate the output directory.

+## Acknowledgements

+We thank Marcin Marculewicz, Ashley Hai Tung Tan, and Yanina Lopez Bonilla for testing the installation and raising several issues.